oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **Named and Unnamed Fields**

 Each field in a structured type definition has both an integer id and a string name.
 The Enumerated, Choice, and Map first-class types include an "id" option ([section 3.2.1](#321-type-options)) indicating that fields of that type are unnamed.
-With named types, names are included in the semantics of the type, must be populated in the type definition, and may appear in serialized data.
-With unnamed types, names are not included in the semantics, may be empty in the type definition, never appear in serialized data, but if present they may be used as non-normative labels.
+The Record first-class type has no "id" option because Array is its unnamed equivalent.
+With named types, field names are included in the semantics of the type, must be populated in the type definition, and may appear in serialized data.
+With unnamed types, field names are not included in the semantics, may be empty in the type definition, never appear in serialized data, but if present they may be used as non-normative labels.
 Field labels may be freely customized without affecting interoperability.

-For example an Enumerated list of HTTP status codes could include the field [403, "Forbidden"].
-Without the "id" option, serialization rules determine whether the id or name is used in protocol data.
+For example a list of HTTP status codes could include the field [403, "Forbidden"].
+If the Enumerated type definition does not include the "id" option, serialization rules determine whether the id or name is used in protocol data.
 With the "id" option only the id 403 is used in protocol data, but the label "Forbidden" could be displayed in messages or user interfaces, as could customized labels such as "Not Allowed", "Verboten", or "Interdit".

 ## 3.1 Type Definitions
 JADN type definitions have a simple, regular structure designed to be both easily processed and extensible.
 Each JADN type definition has four elements, plus for some types, a list of fields: